geohackweek/ghw2019_SnowAtlas/README.md

-# Sample Project
+# Snow Atlas

-This is as an example on how teams can structure their project repositories.
+This is the structure of for the project repositories.

 ## Files